Careers by Year Group

 - Individual advice from Head of Careers when required.

-- The major careers programme begins in the Upper Fifth year.
+- The major careers programme begins Year 11.

 - Upper Fifth are invited to attend weekly “Business Lunches”, which are a great way to find out about different careers and courses.